-Mike Leonard’s A Legacy of Hope airs Thursday, November 9 at 9:00 pm.
+Mike Leonard’s A Legacy of Hope airs Thursday, November 9 at 9:00 pm and is available to stream.

 One night when Mike Leonard was flying into O’Hare International Airport, he picked the lights of one car from amongst all the glowing pinpricks below him and followed them as far as he could.
 “There’s someone in there,” he thought to himself.
 “What does he do?
 What does she do?
 Are they happy?
 Are they despondent?
 Are they fulfilled?”